Common SmartPhone Problems and How to Fix Them

 Advanced mobile technology makes our lives easier and effective.
 But sometimes, we face common issues and problems with smartphones that make the situation stressful.
-Thankfully, most of the common smartphone problems have relatively easy and simple fixes that you can perform yourself without visiting a repairing expert.
+Thankfully, most common smartphone problems have relatively easy and simple fixes that you can perform yourself without visiting a repair expert.
 However, this will not always be the case and you may need to visit the mobile repairing shop if common cell phone solutions don’t do magic for you.

 In this article, I have listed some common smartphone problems and how to fix them yourself even without leaving your home.

 Table of Contents

 Poor Battery Life

 Poor battery life is one of the common smartphone problems that happens to everyone.
 There are so many things that can affect the life of the battery of your cell phone and you can increase the battery life by taking them into account.
 Turn the auto screen brightness feature on to save a big deal of power and keep your phone up for hours.
 You should also turn the GPS, WiFi, and Bluetooth off if you are not using them.
 Enabling battery saving mode is another best way to manage bad battery life as it helps you save battery by turning all the useless options off automatically.
 You can also check the battery usage option in the setting to find out which apps are consuming more power so you can turn them off to keep your phone charged for longer.